Do you experience back and neck pain?

 Your spine is the core of your body.
 Because it’s so intimately related with so many different parts, spinal injuries or conditions can significantly impact your quality of life.

-However, there are physical therapy treatments which can help.
+However, there are treatment solutions which can help.

-As physical therapists servicing Washington DC and surrounding area, at Capitol Physical Therapy we can help you address spinal issues.
+At Capitol Physical Therapy, we provide physical therapy in Washington DC and the surrounding areas, and we can help you address spinal issues.

-Keep reading to learn more about some of the spinal issues we can help with.
+Keep reading to learn more about some of the spinal issues our therapists can help treat.

 Physical Therapy Treatments For Scoliosis